femboyfin/dbdideas/killer_perks.md

 - Decreased Obsession Action Speed bonus to **20%** *(was 33)*
   - Reduces the number of situations where the perk is detrimental to run.
 - Increased non-Obsession Action Speed penalty to **3/4/5% per token** *(was 2/2.5/3)*
-  - Sizeable numbers buff, should ensure the perk has a very noticeable impact each match.
+  - Sizeable numbers buff, should ensure the perk has a very noticeable impact each trial.
 - Now applies Action Speed penalties to all Action Speeds (except vaulting)
   - Mild buff, mostly effects less-critical and less-common action speeds, but will notably slow down gate-opening.